Keith-S-Thompson/bwbasic/README.md

 BWBASIC is an original creation of Ted A. Campbell, who stopped working on it in 1993.
 Since then it has received contributions from other programmers: Jon B. Volkoff, Paul Edwards, Howard S. Wulf, Ken Martin and Jon Foster.

+If you're reading this paragraph, you have a version updated by Keith Thompson with the following changes:
+* Don't print an extraneous newline before exiting
+* Fix compilation errors and (most) warning
+* Update installation instructions for Unix-like systems These updates are in my repo <https://github.com/Keith-S-Thompson/bwbasic>, branch "3.20+fixes".
+I have not (yet) merged these changes into the "main" branch.

 ## Usage

 Inside program, type: